plotly/orca/README.md

 ### Electron

-It's way better than `nw.js`, a lot of people are using it.
-Using it for this project is a no-brainier.

 Electron apps juggle between a node.js process (called the **main** process) and browser scripts (call the **renderer** process).
 Compared to `nw.js`, creating Electron apps requires a little more boiler plate, but Electron makes it much easier to know what globals you have available.

 Electron creates an executable environment.
 That is, `require('electron')` does not do the same when executed as `node index.js` and `electron index.js`.
 So, to write good unit tests, it becomes important to split logic that only runs in Electron from other things that can be run in Node.js.
 That's why in `src/app/*`, only `index.js` requires Electron modules.
 The other modules are _pure_ Node.js and are tested in `test/unit/` using [TAP](http://www.node-tap.org/).
 The Electron logic is itself tested using [Spectron](https://github.com/electron/spectron) which is much slower.